 Constipation - <his words> “a high level of constraint or restriction; a pronounced lack of ease; your boss when he is ful

 As I look out my window today, the flag is fluttering in front of a partially blue sky and the mighty Gary Oak trees are shedding their golden leaves.
 The Parks personnel are diligently blowing the leaves away from the Cenotaph and the military members are pacing off the positions where everyone will be tomorrow.

 In one day the park will be full of poppies, wreaths and vets as we commemorate another Remembrance Day.
 This year there will be fewer vets from the World Wars, fewer from Korea

 Oh my, it has been a long time since I was last on to make a post - it seems work has a way in getting the way of having fun these days.
 Anyway....

 We are going to have another contest!!!!
 A member approached me last week and said that we need to have a bumper sticker in the store.
 So here is the contest:

 The bumper sticker needs to be 11.5" x 3"

 Contain the CMC logo

-Theme must be centred around Watch for Motorcycles, Motorcycles are on
+Theme must be centred around Watch for Motorcycles, Motorcycles are on the road too

 The one thing I know for certain is that for every one idea there are 900 people that think they have the answer.
 Of those 900 people, you can write off half of them as being 100% undeniable whack jobs.
 This leaves 450 that think they have the answer.
 Of those 450, half of them plus one only think they know the answer because they are pretty sure that that answer is correct.
 This leaves 224 that think they know they answer.
 Of those 224, half of them have never really been right about anything,